 - Parent education

-We expect that the assessment will identify and prioritize both short-term and long-term needs for the School and the students we serve.
-Additionally, BGA will lead our faculty and staff in a workshop on implicit bias awareness.
+The assessment identified and prioritized both short-term and long-term needs for the School and the students we serve.
+Click here to view a summary of the report.
+BGA also led our faculty and staff in a workshop on implicit bias awareness.